vmunix486/update/README.md

 # update
 An simple shell script meant to automatically run the update command on as many distributions as possible.
+If it is not updated in a while (update being outdated rofl), it's because I'm busy or nothing under issues.

 # What does it do?